Tony Daws

-Anthony Daws (born 10 September 1966 in Sheffield) is an English football coach and former professional footballer, he is academy manager of National League side Scunthorpe United.
+Anthony Daws (born 10 September 1966) is an English football coach and former professional footballer.
+He is academy manager of National League side Scunthorpe United.

 As a player, he was a striker and played for Notts County, Sheffield United, Scunthorpe United, Grimsby Town, Lincoln City, Halifax Town, Scarborough and Altrincham.
 A recurring back injury that first occurred during his spell at Scunthorpe United forced him to retire from playing at a relatively early age.

 He then took up junior coaching positions at Sheffield United and Sheffield Wednesday before becoming academy manager at Scunthorpe United – he was interim manager of the club from 1 September to 28 November 2022.

 Early life

 Daws attended Gleadless Junior and Ashleigh Comprehensive School in Sheffield.
 He represented his country at U15 and U18 level at football.
 His first appearance at Wembley was on 5 June 1982 in the Dentyne Trophy, which was contested against Scotland's U15s.
 Alongside him in that England U15 squad was his fellow Ashleigh school pupil John Beresford.
 A third pupil from Sheffield was also in that England squad: Fraser Digby of Jordanthorpe School.
 The trio were key members of the Sheffield Boys U15s team along with Scott Sellers of Hinde House School and Steven Harris of Abbeydale Grange School that won the ESFA Inter Association Trophy in that year, the boys also played for the Sheffield Sunday League team Throstles.